nirajphutane/Jetpack_Compose_Side_Effects/README.md

 🟣 But unlike LaunchedEffect, it will not start implicitly when the Composable enters the Composition.
 It is created but not started until launch is explicitly called.
 It will, however, automatically cancel when the Composable leaves the Composition.

-🟣 LaunchedEffect is a Composable function that runs immediately during composition, but normal callbacks from Compose UI components are non-Composable.
+🟣 LaunchedEffect is a Composable function that runs during composition, but normal callbacks from Compose UI components are non-Composable.
 Calling LaunchedEffect from such callbacks will cause a compile-time error.

 🟣 On the other hand, rememberCoroutineScope() is declared inside a Composable during composition and returns a CoroutineScope instance that can be used later.
 This allows you to safely launch coroutines in non-Composable callbacks while still being lifecycle-aware.
 So, rememberCoroutineScope is typically used for handling events like gesture listeners.